 Jerkass Façade: It is revealed in "The Fight" that she isn't really a bully, she just acts that way because of her scary father and the fact that it is what people expect when they see a T-rex that Does Not Know Her Own Strength.

 Not a Zombie: Inverted in "The Joy", as being ignored by all the girls left him the only one not infected with the happiness virus that gives you rainbow drool, but his technicolor appearance made Miss Simian think he was anyway (possibly that's why none of the male infected bothered him either).

-Humiliation Conga: He's quite prone to these.
-It first happens to him in "The Mystery" where he was slammed with a door by Mrs. Simian, leaving him dizzy and causing him to fall down the stairs, covering himself in toilet paper, then smashed into Penny's painting and falling into some burning chemicals, causing him to fall down MORE stairs and wrapping himself in more toilet paper, then finally landing inside Gumball's locker.
+In "The Mystery" he was slammed with a door by Mrs. Simian, leaving him dizzy and causing him to fall down the stairs, covering himself in toilet paper, then smashed into Penny's painting and falling into some burning chemicals, causing him to fall down MORE stairs and wrapping himself in more toilet paper, then finally landing inside Gumball's locker.

-Happens again in "The Meddler', where Gumball crashes into him and he spills his hot coffee all over his face.
+In "The Meddler', Gumball crashes into him and he spills his hot coffee all over his face.
 He douses the coffee with a can of paint, burning his eyes; he washes off the paint with chlorine for the pool, burning off all his hair; and he finishes by neutralizing the chlorine with fertilizer, painfully growing his hair back.
 He is unscathed by the end of it, but he gives Gumball detention for potentially damaging his face.

 Happens in "The Sock", though at a smaller scale.
 In this episode he has his head set on fire, and later he throws himself out of a window to "rescue" Miss Simian.

 Reasonable Authority Figure: Usually he's not, but in "The Apology" he refuses to punish Gumball or Darwin unless he's given solid evidence and he threatens to fire Miss Simian if she keeps trying to frame them, in spite of his personal feelings for her.
 Word of God and the episode "The Sock" reveal that his relationship with Miss Simian is cutting into his professionalism.

-The Cobbler's Children Have No Shoes/Hypocrite: She's in charge of physical fitness and goes on about how necessary it is, yet but she's in such terrible shape (literally and figuratively speaking) that she gets exhausting running even the shortest distance.
+The Cobbler's Children Have No Shoes/Hypocrite: She's in charge of physical fitness and goes on about how necessary it is, but she's in such terrible shape (literally and figuratively) that she gets exhausting running even the shortest distance.
 On the other hand, her daughter is very physically fit.